ehcastroh/Pardigm-RiskEx/README.md

 ### Methodology
 For this project we decided to split our overall scope into three steps.

-#### I. Data Cleaning
+#### I. Data Collection
-    1) Web Scrapping and/or API utilization
+    1) Web Scraping and API utilization for pulling news articles
-    2) IMetadata Extraction
+    2) IMetadata Extraction from the articles
-    3) Preprocessing and Writing
+    3) Preprocessing and cleaning the articles
+    4) Collecting and cleaning Bitcoin price data

 #### II.
-NLP Modeling and Time Series Analysis
+Data Processing
-    1) Filtering of relevant content
+    1) Filtering of relevant news content with relevant keywords
-    2) Preprocessing of content for modeling purposes
+    2) Preprocessing of content for modeling purposes (vectorization, text cleaning etc.)

 #### III.
 Analysize and Classify
-    1) Perform Clustering Analysis
+    1) Perform Clustering Analysis on articles
     2) Classify events based on sentiment analysis
+    3) Identify significant price movements through event study methodology
-    3) Establish a causal relationship between a news even and its effect on the price of bitcoin
+    4) Establish a causal relationship between a news event and its effect on the price of Bitcoin